 Program Editor is accessible from the Calculator application.

-- 1. Open a document with the Calculator application active. - 2.
-Tap Tools and go to Functions and Programs. - 3.
+- Tap Tools \mathcal{P} and go to Functions and Programs.
+2. - 3.
 Tap Program Editor.

 Options enable you to define a new program, open an existing program, or import a program from the Library.